Yelodash/Nhuntp/README.md

 # Nhuntp

-Clean output tool using Nmap, used for CTFS.
+Scanner using nmap command chaining, clean output and only using Nmap.

 usage